brianmario/charlock_holmes/README.md

 # that's mostly only returned for legacy encodings like ISO-8859-1
 ```

+NOTE: `CharlockHolmes::EncodingDetector.detect` will return `nil` if it was unable to find an encoding.

 Though it's more efficient to reuse once detector instance:

 ``` ruby